rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/FilesetTemplate.md

 ### FilesetTemplate
 Fileset template.

+- cdmId: System.String
+  - ID associated with fileset template in CDM.
 - exceptions: list of System.Strings
   - Exceptions for backup of fileset.
 - excludes: list of System.Strings